SteadyPay links to the bank your pay goes into. It works out your average pay. Then every payday it does a check to see if you need a top-up.

 The top-ups smooth out your pay.
 You no longer have to deal with drastic reductions in pay.

-Predictable pay means you can budget with confidence for everyday expenses.
+The top-ups give you predictable, reliable pay.
+This allows you to budget with confidence for everyday expenses.

 The top-ups are interest free.
 We’re the alternative to payday loans, overdrafts and credit cards.

 You keep receiving top-ups so long as you make repayments and stay in the credit limit.

 Before SteadyPay I worried about getting sick and not being able to work and losing income.
 Not anymore.
 I can take sick days and my pay is covered.

 When I took time off, I'd have to use my savings to get by.
 I'd prefer to use my savings on a home.
 The top-ups mean I'm no longer out of pocket for taking time off.

 Think Netflix or Spotify.
 We only charge one, low, weekly fee.
 This gives you access to interest free credit for topping up your pay.
 The minimum top-up is £25.
 The credit limit is £1000.

 No interest is charged on the top-ups.
 No fees are charged for missing or making a late repayment.

 There’s no fixed term of contract.
 You must repay any top-up you owe us when you end the contract.

 We don’t charge interest.
 The APR depicts the subscription fee as the cost of borrowing.